Skip to main content

 2:00 pm – 3:00 pm

-We currently have limited availability for Fall 2016 and are now booking Spring 2017.
-Please contact the Visitor Services Coordinator at 803-359-8369 for more information or to set up a tour.
+Please contact Patricia Shandor, the Visitor Services Coordinator at 803-359-8369 for more information or to set up a tour.

 How much does it cost to bring my school group to the museum?

-Thanks to the contributions of donors like you to the Friends of the Lexington County Museum and through the annual Midlands Gives event (sponsored by the Central Carolina Community Fund), these programs are offered free of charge.
-If you enjoy these programs please consider making a donation to our youth education fund.
+These programs are offered free of charge.
+If you enjoy these programs, please consider making a donation to our youth education fund courtesy of the Friends of the Lexington County Museum.
 Checks can be mailed to the Friends of the Lexington County Museum, P.O.
 Box 637, Lexington, SC 29071.

 Homeschool Groups

 Parents affiliated or unaffiliated with a homeschool organization are welcome to schedule a program for their children.
 We ask that all groups have a minimum of 12 students in order to schedule a program.
-We will also schedule special events and programs periodically throughout the year to offer children the opportunity to attend one of our programs with their parents outside of school.
-The best way to find out about our special Hands-on History days is to follow us on Facebook or call our Visitor Services Coordinator at 803-359-8369.
+We will also schedule special events and Hands on History programs periodically throughout the year to offer children the opportunity to attend one of our programs with their parents outside of school.
+The best way to find out about our special Hands-on History days is to follow us on Facebook, Instagram, or our website.
+You may also call our Visitor Services Coordinator at 803-359-8369.

 Historical Pastimes

-Replica toys, games, stories, and songs from the 1700s and 1800s help children to learn how children of the past enjoyed their leisure time.
+Replica toys and games from the 1700s and 1800s help children to learn how children of the past enjoyed their leisure time.
 For example, children will see what dolls and action figures looked like in the 1800s and play with old-fashioned toys like Jacob’s ladders and tumbling men.
-This program is appropriate for most ages spanning our youngest preschool visitors to upper-level elementary students.
+This program is appropriate for most ages spanning our youngest preschool visitors to 2nd-3rd grade students.
 This program will be held in our air-conditioned tour office and is a good choice for hot or inclement weather.
-Due to the space constraints of this room there is a maximum number of 30-35 students allowed at a time.
+Due to the space constraints of this room there is a maximum number of 25-30 students allowed at a time.

 One Room Schoolhouseone room